Richardaeld/MonaMemorabilia/README.md

 1. Website has been deployed.

 #### Testing Steps:
-1. Open the index page of the website that requires a latency ping, copy its index link, and leave open.
+1. Open the index page of the website that requires a latency ping, copy its index link, and leave the tab open.
-1. Open another tab in browser and go to [Pingdom](https://tools.pingdom.com/).
+1. Open another tab in the browser and go to [Pingdom](https://tools.pingdom.com/).
 1. Paste the link of the index page into Pingdom's **URL bar**.
 1. Select the location, North America-USA-San Francisco from the **Test from** drop down menu.
 1. Click **Start Test** and wait for the results.